 Lots!
 If you're looking to add herbs to this soup, I recommend replacing the spices with them.
 Rosemary, sage and thyme are all great added to this soup.
 Try one on its own, or try combining them all!

-Yes - freeze it in a sealed container for up to one month, and reheat thoroughly after defrosting.
+Yes, you can freeze lentil soup in a sealed container for up to one month.
+Reheat thoroughly after defrosting.

 - 1 large pot

 - 1 blender (jug blender is ideal but immersion works too)

 - 1 ¼ lb carrots (about 550g, or 4 very large carrots)

 - ½ teaspoon turmeric powder